ellaqezi/strata-hadoop/Cassandra/Cassandra.md

         * there exists for RDBMS a tool to source control schema, could eventually exist for cassandra as well
     * fixed key structure, so key migrations are hard to migrate
     * for non-key migrations, then it's the same as what's done on relational databases

+10. What are tokens?
+    * An element on the ring that depends on the partitioner
+    * A token determines the node's position on the ring and the portion of data it is responsible for
+    * The range for the Murmur3Partitioner (default) is -263 to +263.
+The range for the RandomPartitioner is 0 to $2127^{-1}$.